 - Identifying areas of inequality of opportunity and putting in place actions to address them.

 All students will experience equality and diversity-themed weeks, where issues are explored to broaden their knowledge and understanding of different aspects of diversity.
 Aspects of equality and diversity are also identified and discussed within courses.

 Our commitment to equality and diversity runs through all aspects of college life.
 For example, key policies and charters are available in audio format and/or large text.
 We have a wide range of services for students who may need additional support and clear policies on behaviours, anti-bullying and students' rights and responsibilities.

 The college promotes and reviews progress towards equality and diversity targets and objectives.
 The information complies with the specific duty required as part of the Equality Act 2010 (Specific Duties) Regulations 2011.

 - The Single Equality Scheme 2018-19

 - Equality and Diversity Action Plan

 - Equality and diversity participation and performance data.

-The College is committed to widening access to all our courses.
+The college is committed to widening access to all our courses.
 We have many students who are aged over 19 years, who may not have the formal entry requirements but who can bring life skills and experience to their studies.
-We look at each application individually and place a high value on real life experiences.
+We look at each application individually and place a high value on life experience.